Leeds: Economy

-Leeds has the most diverse economy of all the UK's main employment centres and has seen the fastest rate of private sector jobs growth of any UK city and has the highest ratio of public to private sector jobs of all the UK's Core Cities.
+Leeds has the most diverse economy of all the UK's main employment centres.
+It has seen the fastest rate of private sector jobs growth of any UK city and has the highest ratio of public to private sector jobs of all the UK's Core Cities.
 The city had the third-largest jobs total by local authority area with 480,000 in employment and self-employment at the beginning of 2015.
 24.7% were in public administration, education and health, 23.9% were in banking, finance and insurance and 21.4% were in distribution, hotels and restaurants.
 It is in the banking, finance and insurance sectors that Leeds differs most from the financial structure of the region and the nation.
 There are 130,100 jobs in the city centre, accounting for 31% of all jobs in the wider district.
 In 2007, 47,500 jobs were in finance and business, 42,300 in public services, and 19,500 in retail and distribution.
 43% of finance sector jobs in the district are contained in Leeds city centre and 44% of those employed in the city centre live more than nine kilometres (9 km) away.

 In 2011, the financial and services industry in Leeds was worth £2.1 billion, the fifth-largest in the UK, behind London, Edinburgh, Manchester and Birmingham.
 Tertiary industries such as retail, call centres, offices and media have contributed to a high rate of economic growth.
 The city also hosts the only subsidiary office of the Bank of England in the UK.
 In 2012 GVA for the city was recorded at £18.8 billion, with the entire Leeds City Region generating a £56 billion economy.

 Key sectors include finance, retail, leisure and the visitor economy, construction, manufacturing and the creative and digital industries.
 It has one of the most diverse economies of all the UK's main employment centres and has seen the fastest rate of private-sector jobs growth of any UK city.
 It also has the highest ratio of private to public sector jobs of all the UK's Core Cities, with 77% of its workforce working in the private sector.
 Leeds has the third-largest jobs total by local authority area, with 480,000 in employment and self-employment at the beginning of 2015.
 Leeds is ranked as a "High Sufficiency" level city by the Globalization and World Cities Research Network.
 Today, Leeds has become the largest legal and financial centre outside London, with the financial and insurance services industry worth £13 billion to the city's economy.